Tokimon/es-feature-detection/README.md

 the transpiler, but might use some built-in methods that are not necessarily supported by all browsers.
 In this case there are some polyfills that are not detected and added at compile-time.
-So having the `builtins` detection which can detect which polyfills you need to load can be a good backup.
+So having the `builtins` (or `dom`) detection which can detect which polyfills you need to load can be a good backup.

 The `syntax` is useful for when you want to have two separate builds: One for newer browsers that understand the new goodies.
 And one that use plain old ES 5.

 ### Ideas?
 Have any ideas, improvement request or bugs you have found, don't hesitate to file an issue in the [issue list](https://github.com/Tokimon/es-feature-detection/issues) or throw me a [PR](https://github.com/Tokimon/es-feature-detection/pulls) if you have done some improvements you want to bring to the script.